Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 Pilots, passengers of flight under scrutiny

-The political motivation for a hijacking, however, would be as mysterious as the plane’s whereabouts.
+The political motivation of such a hijacking, however, would be as mysterious as the plane’s whereabouts.

 “If you are dealing with hijackers on board the aircraft, whether it was an organized gang, or whether it was some psychologically disturbed individual that … managed to gain access to the flight, they can neutralize the crew,” said Philip Baum, editor of Aviation Security International.

-“But then again, there wouldn’t necessarily be any communication at all – as we witnessed on September 11th,” Baum added, referring to the 2001 terrorist attacks.
+“But then again, there wouldn’t necessarily be any communication at all – as we witnessed on September 11th,” Baum added, referring to the terror attacks in the United States.
 “If there was an explosive decompression, if a bomb detonated on board the aircraft, then again there would be no communication.”

-Still, the absence of a claim of responsibility doesn’t mean it wasn’t terrorism.
-“There might be another reason for them not coming forward at this point,” said Shawn Henry, former executive assistant director of the FBI.
-“If it was a terrorist incident … if this was part of a much larger or broader potential act, and for whatever reason, they wouldn’t come forward at this point, but at a later time.”
+“There might be another reason for them not coming forward at this point,” Shawn Henry, former executive assistant director of the FBI, said.
+“If it was a terrorist incident…if this was part of a much larger or broader potential act, and for whatever reason, they wouldn’t come forward at this point, but at a later time.”

 Perhaps it was an electrical failure.